 I don’t mean tiny as few words.
 I mean tiny as not cropped to fit the screen.

 I do not hate them because you cannot read them, because you can read them, if you click on them a couple of time, the image finally comes up in a large format

 I hate them because the tree looks sloppy when someone does not take the time to crop around the newspaper clipping or family photo.

 Well, I came across a tree that had many of these not cropped screen prints and I had to do something about it.

 Anyway, I created a tree where I could hold the tiny items and fix them for future tree owners.
 I then brought into the tree, the 28 or so items that looked tiny and fixed them.
-I then looked at some of the items and did more cropping and rearranged the text so that it would fix better into the profile boxes of the people; instead of a long news clip, it is now a square two column news clip.
+I then looked at some of the items and did more cropping and rearranged the text so that it would fix better into the profile boxes of the people; instead of a long news clip, the item is now a square, containing two column of the news clip.

 I also put an index on the parent box; an index to the identification of the items, so that viewers could see which items fit with which person on a tree.